Skip to content

 Can guppies eat only flakes?

-They can survive on flakes, but a varied diet is usually healthier long-term and kept them active.
+They can survive on flakes alone, but a varied diet is healthier long-term and keeps them more active and better colored.

 What food improves guppy color?